QualiSystems/devguide_source/_reference/8.1.0/quali-shell-framework.md

 Overall, we have six Runners, all base classes and their interfaces are located in [cloudshell-networking-devices](https://github.com/QualiSystems/cloudshell-networking-devices/tree/dev/cloudshell/devices/runners):

-**Note:** All runners except for Autoload Runner require the cli-handler property to be implemented in the child runner, like [this](#CliHandler).
+**Note:** All runners except for Autoload Runner require the cli-handler parameter to be passed to the runner while it is being initialized.
+For example, see  [this](https://github.com/QualiSystems/Cisco-IOS-Shell/blob/5.0.2/src/cisco_ios_resource_driver.py#L86-L87).

-* **[Connectivity Runner](https://github.com/QualiSystems/cloudshell-networking-devices/blob/dev/cloudshell/devices/runners/connectivity_runner.py)** – uses multithread logic to speed up the VLAN configuration on the device, especially when the resource needs to undergo a huge request that involves multiple, concurrently run actions.
-To initialize this runner, you have to provide the logger object (described in [Key Entities](#KeyEntities)).
+* **[Connectivity Runner](https://github.com/QualiSystems/cloudshell-networking-devices/blob/dev/cloudshell/devices/runners/connectivity_runner.py)** – Uses multithread logic to speed up the VLAN configuration on the device, especially when the resource needs to undergo a huge request that involves multiple, concurrently run actions.
+To initialize this runner, you have to provide the logger and cli_handler objects (described in [Key Entities](#KeyEntities)).
 Use the `apply_connectivity_changes` method to start.
-In addition to the *cli_handler* mentioned above, the following properties have to be implemented:
+The following properties have to be implemented:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• add_vlan_flow